Introduction: Conversation is hard to come by these days

 Next, I want to discuss one other thing that stacks on top of the spectacle's freedom-sapping and alienating superpowers, and that's how technology impoverishes our language.
 The claim is simple: Limit the range of possible expression and our minds will adapt downward accordingly.

 Mediums like the computer and the mobile phone dictate how we communicate.
-Norms for language used on social media differ from email, which differ from texting, which again differ from video calls like Zoom.
+Norms for language used on social media differ from email, which differs from texting, which again differs from video calls like Zoom.
 Each promotes a specific way of communication that is in many ways inferior to face-to-face interactions.

 Email and text are short and quick bursts of functional communication - i.e., just enough to get by.
 Everyone hates wordy emails or social media posts, so we've trained ourselves not to write them.
 The goal is quick and to the point before the reader's flittering gaze wanders onto something else.